SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 .. testcode:: externalParameterNames

    -> func someFunction(argumentLabel parameterName: Int) {
-         // function body goes here, and can use parameterName
+         // In the function body, parameterName refers to the argument value
-         // to refer to the argument value for that parameter }
+         // for that parameter.
+      }

 .. note::